cdl-geneseo/geneseo-dictionary/S/Screw-your-roomate.md

 # Screw your roomate

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Screw your roomate

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 Verb Phrase: To do anything which may affect your roomate in a negative way. &quot;John Screwed his roomate the other night when he left their door unlocked.
 The bandits made off with a ton of their stuff.&quot; Source: Dictionary of Geneseo English 1996.Dilluvio